ropensci/forcis/CONTRIBUTING.md

 ## Style guide

 We use the [Tidyverse style guide](https://style.tidyverse.org/) for writing R code.
+You can install [air](https://github.com/posit-dev/air) to automatically format your R code.
 Functions are documented with the [roxygen2](https://roxygen2.r-lib.org/articles/roxygen2.html) syntax.
 `forcis` uses the `lower_snake_case`.